-3.)
-Finally, there is an Advanced Tier of Managed Charging which steps up the responsibilities of the participant, but, in turn, rewards the participant significantly more.
-Whereas it is possible to earn \$200 annually in the Baseline Tier (\$120 for off-peak charging plus \$80 for participating in all Demand Response Events), participants in the Advanced Tier can earn up to \$300.
+The Advanced Tier of Managed Charging steps up the responsibilities of the participant, but, in turn, rewards the participant significantly more.
+Whereas it is possible to earn \$120 annually in the Baseline Tier, participants in the Advanced Tier can earn up to \$300.
 In this tier, the participant is required to maintain a charging schedule on a daily basis by coordinating with the utility.
 The participant, using a web portal and/or mobile app, must input the level of charging they need the next day and at what time they need it.
 The utility does the rest, coordinating charging of all participants at once and ensuring that each participant has the amount of charging they need, when they need it.
-This does require participants in the Advanced Tier to keep a closer eye on their charging, but this extra effort is rewarded!
+This does require participants in the Advanced Tier to keep a closer eye on their charging, but this extra effort is rewarded.

 Please take some time to learn about the difference between, and the requirements of each participant within, the two tiers of participation.
-There are more details on participation that are not explained above and the utilities have developed helpful guides and documentation which can be found on either the Ul Managed Charging page.
+Additional details can be found on either the Eversource Managed Charging page or the UI Managed Charging page.